 Where do you ship/deliver?

 We currently can only ship within Oregon.
-This is largely due to regulations surrounding the transport of plant materials across state lines.
+This is largely due to laws surrounding the transport of plant materials across state lines (laws designed to prevent the spread of Sudden Oak Disease, for instance).

 In the Salem-Keizer area (zipcodes 97301 thru 97306, 97317) we offer free delivery.